markdohle/pacman/README.md

 The focus variable switches between zero and one everyone time the Run function is called.
 The [modulus operation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Remainder) is used to do this.

 The function has to run over and over again in order keep pacman chomping and moving left and right.
 The built-in javascript function [timeOut()](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) is used to set a timer for how often the function will run.

-This repository was created during week 4 of the MIT xPro Professional Certificate in Coding: Full Stack Development with MERN - April 2022